astropy/astropy/docs/development/codeguide.rst

   `isort <https://pycqa.github.io/isort/>`_ to sort the module imports.

-  * We provide a `pre-commit <https://pre-commit.com/>`_ based git ``pre-commit`` hook, which enforces all of these styling checks on each commit and automatically fixes styling issues whenever possible.
-Note that ``pre-commit`` `hooks <https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks>`_ in git are essentially scripts that get run automatically by git before the commit message can be entered; meaning, if the ``pre-commit`` hook fails you will be unable to commit your code without overriding (which should be avoided whenever possible) the hook, which can be done by running::
+  * We provide a `pre-commit <https://pre-commit.com/>`_ based git ``pre-commit`` hook which enforces all of these styling checks on each commit and automatically fixes styling issues whenever possible.
+Note that ``pre-commit`` `hooks <https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks#_git_hooks>`_ in git are essentially scripts that get run automatically by git before the commit message can be entered.
+If the ``pre-commit`` hook fails you will be unable to commit your code without overriding (which should be avoided whenever possible) the hook, which can be done by running::